Palmyra Atoll: Part of the U.S. Territory of Hawaii (1900–1959)

-U.S. Navy occupation (1939–1959)
+U.S. Navy base and post-war (1939–1959)

+Palmyra was turned into a military base in the Pacific at the start of World War II after some legal questions were resolved.
+The island was fortified when it found itself on the front lines of the Pacific due to the losses of U.S. territories to the west.
+It was shelled once early in the war, but due to U.S. military success, it was later used for refueling and training.
+After World War II, it was returned to private ownership, and the naval base was mostly demolished.

+Background

-A number of memoirs, reports and unofficial documents in the decades since World War II, have stated Palmyra was placed under naval jurisdiction in 1934, as part of Executive Order 6935.
-However, Palmyra is not mentioned in this order, in any capacity.
-The first official mention of Palmyra under Naval Jurisdiction comes from a 1939 letter from the US Attorney General, mentioned in a 1997 Insular Areas report, concluding "Palmyra was U.S. public land and that the Fullard-Leo claim was invalid.
+Several memoirs, reports, and unofficial documents in the decades since World War II have stated Palmyra was placed under naval jurisdiction in 1934 as part of Executive Order 6935.
+However, Palmyra is not mentioned in this order in any capacity.
+The first official mention of Palmyra under Naval Jurisdiction comes from a 1939 letter from the U.S. Attorney General, mentioned in a 1997 Insular Areas report, concluding "Palmyra was U.S. public land and that the Fullard-Leo claim was invalid.
 S. Rep. No. 83-886 at 37."
 Soon after this determination, President Roosevelt issued Executive Order 8616, officially, "Placing Palmyra Island, Territory of Hawaii, Under the Control and Jurisdiction of the Secretary of the Navy".